valakuzhyk/cryptopals/journal.md

 ## Set 3
 ### Challenge 21: Implement MT19937
 This was somewhat hard at first, trying to understand what the wikipedia page was communicating.
 But as I was implementing it, it became much easier to understand the intention of the algorithm, at least on a surface level.
 I never went into actually learning lie groups and algebras, so I can't say that I understand why they are doing all of these transformations, but I suppose, for now, that isn't the point of this.
 I have looked ahead in these challenges, and there is more theoretical stuff ahead.
 I imagine when I get there, deeper understanding will be had.

+## Set 3
+### Challenge 22: Crack a MT19937 seed
+This seems like very little guidance.
+My gut is telling me that I can just guess the unix timestamp by checking the last 1000 seconds after I get my output to find what possible seeds could have returned this number first.
+However, that seems too easy.
+However, anything attacking the actual mathematics behind MT19937 seems like it is too hard for this challenge, and not in the spirit of a question using a time stamp.
+I think the time stamp is being used for a reason here.

+I'm concerned that I may have misinterpreted the question, since the way I approached this was quite easy.
+Perhaps it's one of the easy ones :)

+## Set 3
+### Challenge 23: Clone MT19937 RNG from its output
+This was a little more technical, and required a bit more thinking, but still straightforward, and pretty cool!
+If you didn't know the start of the period, then you can just try 624*2 until you get the 624.
+It goes to show that this is truly not a cryptographically secure algorithm.
+The idea for hashing the output seems reasonable.
+It should also not affect the pseudo-randomness of the generator.
+I suppose looking at how cryptographically secure random number generators work would give insight onto why hashing may or may not be a good solution to this problem.

+## Set 3
+### Challenge 24: Break the MT19937 Stream Cipher